CosmoLike/cocoa/README.md

       (...)

       # ------------------------------------------------------------------------------
-      # control over which packages will compile when running compile_cocoa.sh -------
+      # The keys below control which packages will be installed and compiled when
+      # running setup/compile_cocoa.sh.
+They are mostly helpful when debugging cocoa
+      # (advice) The default settings should be just to compile/install all packages
       # ------------------------------------------------------------------------------
       #export IGNORE_CAMB_COMPILATION=1
       #export IGNORE_CLASS_COMPILATION=1